Skip to content

 The John A. Kay Memorial at Brookview Cemetery in Rising Sun.
 He lost his life when the USS Maine went down in Havana Harbor.

-4 Replies to “Remembering a Rising Sun Sailor Lost on the USS Maine”
+4 thoughts on “Remembering a Rising Sun Sailor Lost on the USS Maine”

 Interesting and well done article.
 However, not sure when this photo was taken – but certainly appears this monument has been neglected for a long time.
 Is there anything that can be done?
 Or is it too late to be restored?